Skip to content

 TIP

-💡 In production, use more restrictive approval modes and scoped tool access.
+💡 In production, use more restrictive approval modes for sensitive operations.

 python